zanonmark/Google-4-TbSync/README.md

 ### Warning

-The project is still in its early development stage. **Backup both your Google and Thunderbird address books before running the software!**
+1. Even if early reports seem to confirm the add-on is working properly, the project is still in its early development stage: **backup both your Google and Thunderbird address books before running the software!**

-Early reports seem to confirm the add-on is working.
+2. You are strongly suggested to enable the "Read-only mode" flag: not only because the software may still have bugs, but also because the Google address book structure is far richer than the one in Thunderbird, and using a bi-directional synchronization may lead to some data being lost or scrambled.
+You'd better do the full contact management on Google and then make a Google-to-Thunderbird read-only synchronization to update your local Thunderbird address book.

 ### About Google API Console project credentials